What Is Collaborative Sourcing?

 Collaborative sourcing is a procurement method by which companies can engage with each other to enhance the effectiveness and add value within the supply chain.
 With the common goal of achieving more through working collaboratively than if they had worked independently.

-What Is Collaborative Relationship?
+What Is a Collaborative Relationship?

 Collaboration is based around sharing needs, expertise, experience, resources, risk and overheads to promote cost reduction, added value and innovation.

 Collaboration will not reach its potential unless all parties within the contract or project agree to share.

 The risk associated with the project or procurement has to be shared in order for optimum mitigation to be prepared.

 Pooling knowledge and experience is part of the sharing required for collaborative relationships and procurement to generate the best outcomes.

 Resources such as time, skills and money should be pooled.
 Collaboration relies on trust and open communication and honest feedback and as such these key areas should be shared in the relationships.